awsdocs/aws-php-developers-guide/doc_source/emc-examples-jobs.rst

 Create a Client
 ===============
 Configure the |sdk-php| by creating a |EMC| client, with the region for your code.
 In this example, the region is set to us-west-2.
-Because |EMClong| uses custom endpoints for each account, you must also configure the ``AWS.MediaConvert client class`` to use your account-specific endpoint.
+Because |EMClong| uses custom endpoints for each account, configure the ``AWS.MediaConvert client class`` to use your account-specific endpoint.
 To do this, set the endpoint parameter to your :doc:`account-specific endpoint <emc-examples-getendpoint>`.

 **Imports**